LauraGHughes/TsunamiResponseToSubductionZones/README.md

 Tsunami_at_the_coast - this contains that wave heights at the coast for all the modelled events.

-Tsuanmi_full_wave_field - this contains the entire tsunami wave field for a selection of events.
+Tsunami_full_wave_field - this contains the entire tsunami wave field for a selection of events.

 Figures - this contains the script used to generate all the figures in the paper.